-Whitehaven & Egremont Quakers History
+Whitehaven Quaker History

 Whitehaven developed into a coal port early in the eighteenth century.
 Its three churches and two nonconformist chapels were built between 1687 and 1777.
 Thomas Story encouraged Friends to build a meeting house and a plot of ground was purchased for 5 shillings.
 Friends subscribed towards the cost of a meeting house and early in 1724 the Friends of Pardshaw monthly meeting reported that a contract had been drawn up for the building work.